Teamspeak-Query-Plugin-Framework/tsqpf-plugin-antivpn/README.md

 ## 📜 Vortexdata Certification

 This plugin is developed by VortexdataNET for the Teamspeak Query Plugin Framework.
-Every release is being tested for any bugs, its performance or security issues.
 You are free to use, modify or redistribute the plugin.